MarceauFillon/mfillon.github.io/_pages/resume.md

-With a strong background in robotics and software engineering, from CPE LYON and UPC Barcelona, I managed to build myself a set of skills in various languages such as Python, Java, C and C#, with various robotic and software applications.
+With a strong background in robotics and software engineering, from CPE LYON and UPC Barcelona, I managed to build myself a set of skills in various languages such as Python, Java, C, C# and web development languages (HTML, CSS, Javascript), with various robotic and software applications.

 I recently worked in two high technology companies in USA and Hong Kong.
 Those two experiences enhanced my programming and project skills, but also opened my mind to various cultural and professional environments.

-I am now seeking for new challenges in Melbourne, starting October 2019, where I hope to find a junior software engineer position in a project for a great cause, such as Healthcare or sustainable development, in an innovative company or a research department.
+I am now seeking for new challenges in Melbourne,available now, where I hope to find a junior software engineer position in a project for a great cause, such as Healthcare or sustainable development, in an innovative company or a research department.

-Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/marceau-fillon/), or reach out over email at marceau-fillon@outlook.fr
+Please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/marceau-fillon/), or reach out over email at marceau-fillon@outlook.com

 <br><br>
 # Professional skills